NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M04-Gettingstarted.md

 In this hands-on lab, the architecture flow includes several essential components.

-1. **Create a project in Azure AI Foundry portal**: Understanding how to set up a new project in Azure AI Foundry, including configuring AI resources to support Vision and Document Intelligence capabilities.
+1. **Create a project in Microsoft Foundry portal**: Understanding how to set up a new project in Microsoft Foundry, including configuring AI resources to support Vision and Document Intelligence capabilities.
 This involves selecting the appropriate AI models, setting up access permissions, and ensuring the project is properly structured for document processing workflows.

-1. **Explore Speech to Text in Azure AI Foundry's Speech Playground**: Learning how to convert spoken language into text using Azure AI Foundry's Speech Playground.
+1. **Explore Speech to Text in Microsoft Foundry's Speech Playground**: Learning how to convert spoken language into text using Microsoft Foundry's Speech Playground.
 This includes uploading or recording audio, analyzing transcriptions, and extracting key insights such as speaker identification, timestamps, and sentiment analysis.
 Additionally, understanding how to integrate the transcribed data into business applications for automation and enhanced accessibility.

 ## Architecture Diagram